sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 1. Events are defined in YANG schema.
 2. Events are classified with source of event (as BGP, swss, ...) and type of event as tag within that source.
    - A source is defined as YANG module
-   - Tags for a source is defined as containers in the YANG module
+   - Tags for a source is defined as container in the YANG module
    - Each instance data provides YANG path as < module d > : < container ID>
 3. The schema may specify a globally unique event-id.
 4. An event is defined with zero or more event specific parameters.
 A subset of the parameters are identified as key.